lusee-night/refspec/cppyy/README.md

 ### cppyy

-This methods is the preffered one at the time of writing.
+This method is the preffered one at the time of writing.

 The `cppyy` Python package can be installed using `pip`.
 Conventional shared libraries and header files can be used with `cppyy`, so no custom